-Some of the units and games in the exhibit comes from private collections which are on loan only, those are not playable which is understandable.
+Some of the units and games in the exhibit come from private collections which are on loan only, those are not playable which is understandable.

-Some sort of tribute corner to Naughty Dog , Don Bluth , CORE/Crystal Dynamics and so on, collectibles from Jak And Daxter, Uncharted, Tomb Raider and so on can be found here.
+Some sort of tribute corner to Naughty Dog, Don Bluth, CORE/Crystal Dynamics and so on, collectables from Jak And Daxter, Uncharted, Tomb Raider and so on can be found here.

-Original drawings from Dragons Lair can also be found here, amazing to see Don Bluth/company’s work on the wall the way it was made before recorded with camera and put into the LASER DISC game back in the early 80s.
+Original drawings from Dragons Lair can also be found here, amazing to see Don Bluth/company’s work on the wall the way it was made before recorded with a camera and put into the LASERDISC game back in the early 80s.

-Some never seen before Tomb Raider drawings is also here aswell as some really cool SONY merchandise that never got released.
+Some never seen before Tomb Raider drawings are also here as well as some really cool SONY merchandise that never got released.

 The last part of the exhibit was probably the part i wanted to see the most because it was there i would find the Amiga’s, C64, VIC’s and so on, sadly the only Amiga game on display was Lemmings on an A500.
 There was no A1200, A4k or even CD32 in sight, there was a CDTV though but not powered on.

-That was the last bit of pictures from the exhibit, over 400 pictures was made and about half of them is found in this article, i hope it wasn’t too much of an overkill to your browser /hardware but my 12+ year old Pegasos 2 views it fine so i took a risk with posting all in in 1 article.
+That was the last bit of pictures from the exhibit, over 400 pictures were made and about half of them is found in this article, i hope it wasn’t too much of an overkill to your browser /hardware but my 12+-year-old Pegasos 2 views it fine so i took a risk with posting all in 1 article.

 Want to go somewhere game related soon?, well, why not visit GAME ON 2.0?